tatusl/yle-tf-gcp-test/README.md

 See comments in [tf.yaml](https://github.com/tatusl/yle-tf-gcp-test/blob/master/tf.yaml)

-With this setup we end up with the following state file hierarcy:
+With this setup we end up with the following state file hierarcy (see the regex comment in [tf.yaml](https://github.com/tatusl/yle-tf-gcp-test/blob/master/tf.yaml):

 ```
 gsutil ls -r gs://gcp-tatusl-tf-state-test